Migrating Linux To New Hardware

 Note: msapiro on freenode's #mailman was kind enough to explain: "fixurl is necessary step if either the web host name or email host name or URL pattern changed.
 So you should run 'bin/withlist -l -a -r fixurl' after you put the new lists in."

-Annoyingly enough, the debian-administration.org article doesn't match the debian mailman layout, but it appears that most of mailman is still under /var/lib/mailman.
+Annoyingly enough, the debian-administration.org article (last link in the list above) doesn't match the debian mailman layout, but it appears that most of mailman is still under /var/lib/mailman.

 Incoming mail: There's one gotcha, which is incoming messages getting stuck in the mailman queue during the transition.
 Most of my lists are low enough traffic that I don't have to worry about that anyway.
 But just in case, I temporarily shut down postfix on my old server for the move, which helps me avoid incoming messages during the move.
 Mail servers trying to send messages should just retry in a little while.